peterigz/Monkey2Tutorials/README.md

 2) Edit the player class to accomodate the tractor beam and add controls so that the it can be fired with right mouse
 3) Create a chipmunk segment query to handle the tractor beam hitting the map tiles
 4) Create a shape query to handle the rocks touching the beam and getting sucked up

+### Part 14 - Make the player able to absorb the rocks with an effect

+1) Add a Chipmunk sensor to the player

+2) Set up a collision handler for when the sensor hits a rock

+3) Add an effect for when a rock is hit and use a lambda to position it as the player moves about